kang-theo/VSCode-LaTeX-Inkscape/Customized/README.md

 From “[sleepymalc](https://github.com/sleepymalc)/[VSCode-LaTeX-Inkscape](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape)”: After some research, although there is a way to let the original script in [inkscape-shortcut-manager](https://github.com/gillescastel/inkscape-shortcut-manager) run correctly since it depends on **xlib**, which is no longer used by macOS for almost every application(including Inkscape, as expected).
 Hence, the only thing I can do now is to give up.
 In a perceivable future, if I have time to find an alternative way to interrupt the window activity in macOS, I'll try to configure it for macOS.

 Stay tuned.

+# Misc

+Try to get familiar with HyperSnippets extension to solve the auto completion in non mathetical environment.